Winkel515/Champs_Tutor/README.md

 # TutorMe

-TutorMe is a online platform who's goal is to help students find a tutor within their school community
+TutorMe is an online platform that aims to help students find a tutor within their school's community

 Link to our website: https://montrealtutors.herokuapp.com/